-The Business Information Systems (BIS) Program emphasizes the development of practical skills and real-world experience while maintaining a high level of academic rigor.
+The Business Information Systems (BIS) Program emphasizes the development of practical skills and realworld experience while maintaining a high level of academic rigor.
 The program is designed to give students the competitive edge in the technologically driven and rapidly changing (evolving) business environment.

-The Business Information Systems Program prepares students to be effective users, developers, and managers of information technologies/systems in organizations.
-It provides students with practical knowledge on how to determine the capabilities information technology can contribute to an organization and how to develop and apply information technology-based business solutions.
+The Department prepares students to be effective users, developers, and managers of information technologies/systems in organizations.
+Students are provided with practical knowledge on how to evaluate the capabilities of information technologies and their contributions to organizations in providing business solutions.
 The strength of the BIS major lies in his/her ability to combine an understanding of business with the knowledge of information systems and technology to help organizations compete more successfully or streamline current operations.
-The Department offers Concentrations in: Business Information Systems Industry and E-Business Technology.
+The Department offers Concentrations in: Business Information Systems-Industry, e-Business Technology, and Business Data Analytics.

-The BIS-Industry Concentration prepares students to help organizations design and use systems for conducting transactions, managing information about customers, employees and suppliers, and ensuring the security of communications.
+The Business Information Systems-Industry Concentration prepares students to help organizations design and use systems for conducting transactions, managing information about customers, employees and suppliers, and ensuring the security of communications.
 They study how people adapt to new information technologies, and advise organizations how to make the most of the information available to them.

-The concentration in E-business Technology prepares students to manage an organization's e-business efforts, including developing and overseeing a long range e-business strategy.
-E-business professionals champion the use and expansion of Web-based systems in meeting strategic goals.
+The concentration in e-Business Technology prepares students to manage an organization's e-business efforts, including developing and overseeing a long range e-business strategy.
+Also, e-Business professionals champion the use and expansion of Web-based systems in meeting strategic goals.